kamiben/KeeperChallenge/readme.md

 - compute the score for each player in the system
 - save and load from disk
 - erase all data

+To install :
+  gem install KeeperChallenge

+To use :
+  KeeperChallenge

+The application is console based for now.